Project Management Training Courses & Classes

 At Strategy Execution, we believe that all work gets done through projects.
 No matter what industry you’re in – and whether or not your title is “project manager” – you are probably engaged in project-based work.
 Because of the pervasiveness of projects in today’s business world, the discipline of project management has evolved.

 Mastering the traditional skills of project management, such as managing tasks and timelines, are still essential to success, but incorporating a wider range of tools can empower project-based workers to excel in increasingly complex work environments.
-Among the skills our training will highlight are: resourcing, strategic thinking, problem solving, influencing, communication, and decision making.
+Our courses will highlight the following project management skills: resourcing, strategic thinking, problem solving, influencing, communication, and decision-making.

 Our project management training courses cater to the educational needs of project professionals at all levels and allow you to keep up with the growing demands of successfully managing project-based work.

 Get a solid understanding of project management methods with this comprehensive introductory course.
 Gain practical experience in proven project management techniques and discover a wealth of valuable, flexible tools that you can use immediately to ensure the success of any project in any type of organization.

 Develop effective measures for scheduling and controlling projects as you put the tools of project management to work.
 In this course you’ll focus on managing the constraints you face in any project: limits on time, human resources, materials, budget and specifications.
 Discover proven ways to work within your identified constraints, without letting predefined limits curtail creativity or innovation.

 In this Risk Management course, you’ll work through the proactive approach to threat and opportunity—based on a clear understanding of the powerful nature of both qualitative and quantitative approaches to risk management.